 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, please refer to a member of SLT, in most cases this will be the appropriate phase leader, details are available on the website.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, SLT or the appropriate phase leader will refer you to another staff member.
+In these cases, we will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, they will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.